How " DE " in French can TOTALLY CHANGE the meaning of a sentence + BONUS

 I hope you enjoyed this video.

 If you liked it, please put a like.
-Take the time to put a thumb.
+Take the time to give it a thumbs-up.

 It's really important to me.